 He nodded.
 "Come on, I'll walk you out."
 He held out his arm.

-She took it, tried not to read into the gesture.
+She took it and tried not to read into the gesture.

 Laurel heard a soft cough at the door, looked up and saw Ollie.
 She smiled and held her hand out.
 "He was hurt so bad.
 I didn't know or I'd have made him get it checked out."